Overview: Power BI is a Microsoft tool for creating visualizations, reports, and dashboards.

 To open your data and manipulate it using Power BI, you’ll want to first find the OData endpoint for the dataset.
 Instructions for locating this endpoint can be found in this support article.

 Now that you have your endpoint, you’re ready to open up Power BI and get started!

-Upon opening, you should see a page with several options on the left hand side.
+Upon opening, you should see a page with several options on the left-hand side.
 Click on Get data to open a dialogue box with many data source options.

-Search for “OData” to bring up the OData Feed option, then double click the option or click Connect.
+Search for “OData” to bring up the OData Feed option, then double-click the option or click Connect.

 This will open up the OData feed connection dialogue box.
 If your dataset is public, simply input the OData endpoint in the URL field and click OK.
-If you dataset is private, clicking OK will open up an Authentication tab where you can input your Data & Insights credentials to gain access to the dataset.
+If your dataset is private, clicking OK will open up an Authentication tab where you can input your Data & Insights credentials to gain access to the dataset.

 Once you connect your data, you will see a preview of the dataset.
 Click Load to open the dataset in Power BI.